awsdocs/amazon-athena-user-guide/doc_source/workgroups-iam-policy.md

 1. On the **Visual editor** tab, choose **Choose a service**\.
 Then choose Athena to add to the policy\.

 1. Choose **Select actions**, and then choose the actions to add to the policy\.
 The visual editor shows the actions available in Athena\.
-For more information, see [Actions, Resources, and Condition Keys for Amazon Athena](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonathena.html) in the *Service Authorization Reference*\.
+For more information, see [Actions, resources, and condition keys for Amazon Athena](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonathena.html) in the *Service Authorization Reference*\.

 1. Choose **add actions** to type a specific action or use wildcards \(\*\) to specify multiple actions\.